 For Blue Basic fares booked after June 7, 2021, a change or cancellation fee of $100 will be charged for itineraries within the U.S., Caribbean, Mexico, or Central America.
 For other routes, the Blue Basic change or cancellation fee is $200.
 These fees apply to awards booked with points, cash fares, and Cash + Points bookings.

 One area where the TrueBlue program really shines is the ability to pool your points with other TrueBlue members.
 The JetBlue Points Pooling program allows between two and seven members to pool their TrueBlue points together.
-The Pool Leader then has the ability to use all of the pool's points to book flights.
+The Pool Leader then can use all of the pool's points to book flights.

 JetBlue Mosaic Elite Status

-JetBlue completely revamped its Mosaic elite program, with changes going live on May 10, 2023.
+JetBlue completely revamped its Mosaic elite program in early 2023.
 Previously, JetBlue kept things simple with a single elite tier called JetBlue Mosaic.
 Now, there are four Mosaic levels, mimicking other airline elite programs.
-The criteria to earn Mosaic is changing, as are the benefits.
-Let's dig into their newly-minted elite program.
+The criteria to earn Mosaic has changed, as did the benefits with the rollout of multiple Mint tiers.

 Mosaic tiles are earned based on qualifying spending with JetBlue.
 This includes spending with the airline and on its co-branded credit cards.
 Tiles are earned as follows: